 Address: U Zlaté studně 4, Prague 1; www.terasauzlatestudne.cz

 Tip: Make your night out for special dinner even more memorable, and surprise your loved one with a stretched limousine.
-Our chauffeur will take care of your transport from hotel to the restaurant of your choice, with extra services like a bouquet of flowers, personalized cards and balloons, and a large selection of drinks including Champagne.
+Our chauffeur will take care of your transport from the hotel to the restaurant of your choice, with extra services like a bouquet of flowers, personalized cards and balloons, and a large selection of drinks, including Champagne.
 One hour’s rental will give enough time for you to enjoy a short sightseeing tour around town before getting to your destination.